kubaam/Discord-AI-reply-selfbot/README.md

 # Discord AI Reply Selfbot

 This project is a simple OpenAI powered selfbot that automatically replies to messages in a chosen Discord channel.
 It now aims to produce more natural, human-like responses.

+> **Warning**
+> Using selfbots violates the Discord [Terms of Service](https://discord.com/terms).
+> This repository is provided for educational purposes only.
+Running the bot on
+> a real account can lead to account termination.

 ---